Ready to take on new challenges and break into exciting, cutting-edge fields?

 Admissions + Next Steps

 Read specific information regarding admissions.
 Applicants must submit three letters of recommendation, transcripts from each college or university attended for credit, a résumé, a digital portfolio of design work, one writing sample, a description of computing skills and software proficiency, and a personal statement describing his/her educational goals in taking the program.
 Submission of GRE scores is optional.
-International applicants must submit official IELTS Academic, PTE Academic, or TOEFL scores if English is not their first language.
+International applicants must submit official TOEFL, IELTS, or Duolingo scores if English is not their first language or if their undergraduate degree was not conducted in English.

 Program Director: